EmotiBit/EmotiBit_Docs/Troubleshooting.md

 2. **[EmotiBit Oscilloscope is not detecting EmotiBits connected to the WiFi network!](https://www.reddit.com/r/EmotiBit/comments/v75gsq/emotibit_oscilloscope_is_not_detecting_emotibits/)**

 ### Engaged activities
-- Use EmotiBit IP Address to ping the EmotiBit
+- Use the EmotiBit IP Address to ping the EmotiBit (ToDo: Add more details)
 - Using Arduino Serial monitor to check logs.
 An `HE` (Hello EmotiBit) message is printed on the Serial.
+(ToDo: Add more details)

 ---